-The author of this book is a forefather of waterline data, guides the finest practices and role performers across the industries related to a big data lake.
-It explains how to start and grow a data lake, data puddles, and data ponds, how different architectures of Data Lake offer opportunities and obstacles in virtual or cloud-based environments.
-Talks about the importance of self-service, how to comprehend, discover and understand data on their own with expert level skills.
-In short, to get the right platform, with the right data and organizing leads towards self-service and interface based upon proper needs helps to generate/craft an effective data lake.
+The author of this book is a forefather of waterline data and guides the finest practices and role performers across industries related to a big data lake.
+It explains how to start and grow a data lake, data puddles, and data ponds, and how different architectures of Data Lake offer opportunities and obstacles in virtual or cloud-based environments.
+Talks about the importance of self-service, and how to comprehend, discover and understand data on their own with expert-level skills.
+In short, getting the right platform, with the right data and organizing leads towards self-service and interface based upon proper needs helps to generate/craft an effective data lake.

 2. Big Data in Practice: How 45 Successful Companies Used Big Data Analytics to Deliver Extraordinary Results